Techniques and tips for IELTS Reading True False Not Given questions.

-5. Before reading you will need to look at the title of the passage first, then briefly scan the passage to get an idea of the topic or theme.
+5. Before reading look at the title of the passage first, then briefly scan the passage to get an idea of the topic or theme.
 This should not take more than 1 minute.
 Then look at question one, read it carefully. underline key words then skim the area of the passage (paragraph 1) to locate where the answer could be, then most importantly, read in detail only in the area that you feel the answer could be.
 Most students do not read in detail and this is where problems happen.

 6. Do not just look for matching words, look for synonyms and collocations and as mentioned before, read the area you feel the answer could be in more detail before answering the question.

 Tip: You have to match the meaning, not just single words.

 Paraphrasing is also a key part of the IELTS test and it also shows up in the reading section, therefore you really need to have good vocabulary to tackle the reading section.
 Take a look at some examples below.

 Source: British Council full reading test is here

 1. Spending too much time trying to find the answer for a Not Given question – Don’t spend too long looking all over the text for the answer, usually the questions are in order so do not waste time looking through the whole passage